DeanTech1980/Website-Verification-System/docs/Ch3-Architecture-and-Governance.md

 ## Implementation roadmap and pilots
 - **Phase 0:** design standards, legal review and stakeholder consultation.
-- **Phase 1:** pilot in high risk sectors (finance, healthcare, critical infrastructure) with a narrow scope and measurable KPIs.
+- **Phase 1:** pilot in high-risk sectors (finance, healthcare, critical infrastructure) with a narrow scope and measurable KPIs.
 - **Phase 2:** federated rollouts with national authorities and accredited verifiers, usability studies and inclusion pilots for small operators.
 - **Phase 3:** broad public rollout, continuous evaluation and iterative policy updates guided by audits and impact metrics.